 Back to the home page

 Perhaps you're accustomed to installing Windows applications by "simply" manually downloading the installer of an application that you fancy, from some website.
-In Ubuntu this works differently and even easier.
+In Ubuntu and Linux Mint this works differently and even easier.
 You don't download anything manually from a website anymore.

-Instead, you install only from the software repositories of Ubuntu itself.
+Instead, you install only from the software repositories ("software store") of Ubuntu or Mint itself.
 A lot easier, because you don't have to spend time searching.
 No more manual downloads!

-The updates from Ubuntu apply not only to Ubuntu itself, but also to all software that has been installed from the repositories!
+The updates from Ubuntu and Linux Mint apply not only to Ubuntu/Linux Mint itself, but also to all software that has been installed from the repositories!

 Installing software is also possible by installing manually, like in Windows.
-This third way bypasses the inherent security of the repositories and is therefore discouraged.
+This fourth way bypasses the inherent security of the repositories and is therefore discouraged.

-b.
-In the side panel, click on Ubuntu Software Center (the shopping bag).
+Ubuntu: in the side panel, click on Software (the shopping bag).

 The search begins automatically, don't press Enter.

-d.
-Click on Synaptic Package Manager and press the arrow button.
-Then click Install.
+Click on Synaptic Package Manager and click Install.

-e.
 That's it!
-Synaptic will be downloaded and installed automatically.
-A menu item for Synaptic will be added automatically as well.
+The new application will be downloaded and installed automatically.
+A menu item for it, will be added automatically as well.

-Synaptic is not part of the default Ubuntu installation, but you can install it by means of Software Center.
+Synaptic is not part of the default Ubuntu installation, but you can install it by means of Software.
+In Linux Mint it's present by default.

 Synaptic also works with queries, much like you use Google.
 In order to use it, you need to establish internet connection first.